October 10, 2018 |

 3. Stay organized

 As the day gets closer, schedules are packed and tensions can run high as staff balances holiday plans with preparing for this important fundraising event.
 Make sure that nothing gets overlooked or forgotten in the shuffle by using a checklist to keep your team organized and quickly spot anything that needs to be addressed before it causes a problem.
-Start by downloading a free template to get you started and make sure you cover all of your bases.

 4. Attract more sustaining donors